 Eating disorders in the gothic community

-The media is obsessed with our shape and dieting extremes are splashed all over the tabloids.
-The spotlight is on weight, whether it’s the emaciated or the morbidly obese.
+The media is obsessed with our shape.
+Dieting extremes are splashed all over the tabloids.
 Subcultures focus on breaking free of mainstream boundaries in favour of personal freedom.
-But, when it comes to weight, are subcultures subject to their own internal pressures?
-Has alternative culture escaped the madness?
+When it comes to weight, are subcultures subject to their own internal pressures?

-We know that curves are beautiful, but are we still under pressure to achieve an ideal image?
-On an eating disorder site Lisa Arndt proposed the idea that eating disorders were prevalent in the gothic community.
-Men try to achieve the Brian Molko (Placebo) look, and women fare no better as both sexes are attempting to achieve the appearance of a walking cadaver.
+We know that curves are beautiful, as are all shapes, but are we still under pressure to achieve an ideal image?
+On an eating disorder site, Lisa Arndt proposed the idea that eating disorders were prevalent in the gothic community (the content has since been removed).
+Men are pressured to try to achieve the Brian Molko look, and women fare no better.

-A plethora of research has been done on eating disorders in mainstream society and cross-culturally but there is little or none available on its impacts within Subcultures such as goth, punk or emo.
-Previous attempts have been made to link self-harm and violence to the darker subcultures but this is seen as a chicken and egg situation: did they self harm because they became goth, or did they already self-harm or have suicidal thoughts and merely identify with the gothic lifestyle?
-So there is no evidence to suggest any link with eating disorders but the point is that negative behaviours such as starving should not be put down as acting like ‘just another melodramatic goth’.
+A plethora of research has been done on eating disorders in mainstream society and cross-culturally.
+However, at the time of writing there seems to be little or none available on its impacts within Subcultures such as goth, punk or emo.
+Previous attempts have been made to link self-harm and violence to the darker subcultures but this is seen as a chicken and egg situation.
+Did they self-harm because they became goth, or did they already self-harm or have suicidal thoughts and merely identified with the gothic lifestyle?
+There’sno evidence to suggest any link with gothdom and eating disorders.
+However, any goth with an eating disorder should never, ever be dismissed as ‘just another melodramatic goth’.